-The Australian Literature Program is taught by the department of English within the School of Letters, Art and Media (SLAM).
+The Australian Literature program is taught by the department of English within the School of Literature, Art and Media (SLAM).

 About the major